-Prior to joining ODI, Francesca held positions at the London School of Economics (LSE), at the World Bank and at Bocconi University.
+Prior to joining ODI, Francesca held positions at the London School of Economics (LSE), the World Bank and Bocconi University.
 She holds a Laurea in Economics from Bocconi University and an MSc and PhD in Social Policy from the LSE.
-She is a Senior Visiting Fellow at the Centre for Analysis of Social Exclusion (CASE), London School of Economics.